DB Tester Specification - Data Formats

 - Use comments: Document the reasoning for non-obvious ordering decisions

-- Consider FK strategy: For databases with proper FK constraints,
+- Consider FK strategy: For databases with FK constraints,

 TableOrderingStrategy.FOREIGN_KEYprovides automatic ordering without manual file maintenance